Shun0212/OwlSpotLight/README.md

 ![Function Only](screenshot/show_only_function.png)

 ### 4. Powerful Result Highlighting
-OwlSpotlight instantly highlights all matching functions and classes in the editor:
+OwlSpotlight instantly highlights all matching functions, classes, and methods in the editor:
-- **Multi-location highlighting:** All relevant functions/classes are color-coded and emphasized.
+- **Multi-location highlighting:** All relevant functions, classes, and methods are color-coded and emphasized.
 - **Jump integration:** Click to jump directly to highlighted locations.
 - **Dynamic updates:** Highlights update instantly as you change your search query.
 - **Scales to large files:** Even files with thousands of lines are highlighted smoothly.